A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Preliminaries

 which implies

 The above formula is useful when describing the tangent lift of a curve in $Q$.
-Let, namely, $q:[t_0,t_1]\ra Q$ be a smooth curve described locally by $q(t)\sim(q^a(t))$.
-Its \emph{tangent lift}, which we will denote by $\jet q(t)$ or $\jet_tq(t)$, is a curve in $\T Q$ described locally by
+Let, namely, $q:I\ra Q$ be a smooth curve described locally by $q(t)\sim(q^a(t))$.
+Its \emph{tangent lift}, which we will denote by $\jet q(t)$, {\change or $\jet_tq(t)$ to emphasize the role of the variable $t$}, is a curve in $\T Q$ described locally by

-in coordinates $(q^a,v^b)$, where $\dot q^a$ and $v^b$ are related by \eqref{eqn:trans_coord}, i.e., $\frac{\dd}{\dd t}q^a(t)=\A ab(q(t))v^b(t)$.
+in coordinates $(q^a,v^b)$, where $\dot q^a(t)$ and $v^b(t)$ are related by \eqref{eqn:trans_coord}, i.e., $\dot q^a(t)=\A ab(q(t))v^b(t)$.